danielefavi/ethereum-explorer/README.md

 # ethereum-explorer
-NPM Javascript package to make easy the interaction with Ethereum blockchain
+NPM Javascript package to make easy the interaction with Ethereum blockchain.